mpv-player/mpv/DOCS/man/options.rst

     Default: yes.

+``--sub-ass-colorspace=<auto|video|sdr>``
+    Specify the RGB primaries and transfer function to use when rendering ASS subtitles.

+    :auto:  Follow the ASS specification.
+This is currently equivalent to ``video``.
+This behavior may change in the future. (default)
+    :video: Assume that ASS subtitles are in the video's colorspace.
+Match the color primaries and transfer function of the ASS subtitles to those of the associated video.
+    :sdr:   Assume that ASS subtitles are SDR.
+Match them to the video's colorspace in SDR mode.
+If the video is HDR, fall back to sRGB.

+    This option affects ``--vo=gpu-next``, ``--vo=gpu`` always assume sRGB colorspace for subtitles.

 ``--sub-ass-vsfilter-aspect-compat=<yes|no>``
     Stretch SSA/ASS subtitles when playing anamorphic videos for compatibility with traditional VSFilter behavior.
 This switch has no effect when the